microsoft/api-guidelines/Guidelines.md

 Property Name   | Required | Notes
 --------------- | -------- | ---------------------------------------------------------------------------------------------------------------------------
-resource        | Yes      | Resource path to watch. notificationUrl | Yes      | The target web hook URL. clientState     | No       | Opaque string passed back to the client on all notifications.
+resource        | Yes      | Resource path to watch. notificationUrl | Yes      | The target webhook URL. clientState     | No       | Opaque string passed back to the client on all notifications.
 Callers may choose to use this to provide tagging mechanisms.

 If the subscription was successfully created, the service MUST respond with the status code 201 CREATED and a body containing at least the following properties: